 But, as with most estate and tax planning concepts, it’s important that you thoroughly understand it before that you recommend and implement it for your clients.

 That’s why we have enlisted the help of nationally renowned advanced estate planning and asset protection attorney, Steve Oshins, J.D., AEP (Distinguished) and nationally renowned income, gift and estate tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA.
-Please join us for two very special 60-minute presentations entitled, “Everything You Need to Know About Decanting an Irrevocable Trust”.
+Please join us for a very special 2-part presentation series entitled, “Everything You Need to Know About Decanting an Irrevocable Trust”.

 On Part 1 of this series, Steve will cover the following: